Minejerik/redditshortcreator/README.md

 ## Customization

-you do not need to use minecraft as the background, you can use anything. also if you don't like the default voice `Antoni` you can change in to any premade voice or any cloned voice, just change the `ELEVENLABS_VOICE` variable in `keys.py` to the name of your new voice. you can also change if the audio that is spoken is translated or not, and the the translation engine being used. look in `keys.py` to change this stuff
+you do not need to use minecraft as the background, you can use anything.
+also if you don't like the default voice `Antoni` you can change in to any premade voice or any cloned voice, just change the `ELEVENLABS_VOICE` variable in `keys.py` to the name of your new voice.

+you can also change if the audio that is spoken is translated or not, and the the translation engine being used. look in `keys.py` to change this stuff.